freenas/freenas-docs/userguide/sharing.rst

    <http://blog.laspina.ca/ubiquitous/running-zfs-over-nfs-as-a-vmware-store>`_.
 #endif freenas

-To create an NFS share using the Wizard, click the :guilabel:`Next` button twice to display the screen shown in :numref:`Figure %s <nfs_share_wiz_fig>`.
+To create an NFS share using the :ref:`Initial Configuration Wizard`, click the :guilabel:`Next` button twice to display the screen shown in :numref:`Figure %s <nfs_share_wiz_fig>`.
-Enter a :guilabel:`Share name` which makes sense to you, but does not contain a space.
-Click the button for :guilabel:`Generic Unix (NFS)`, then click :guilabel:`Add` so the share's name appears in the :guilabel:`Name` frame.
+Enter a :guilabel:`Share name`.
+Spaces are not allowed in these names.
+Click the button for :guilabel:`Generic Unix (NFS)`, then click :guilabel:`Add` so the share name appears in the :guilabel:`Name` frame.
 When finished, click the :guilabel:`Next` button twice, then the :guilabel:`Confirm` button to create the share.
-Creating an NFS share using the wizard automatically creates a new dataset for the share, starts the services required for NFS, and adds an entry in
-:menuselection:`Sharing --> Unix (NFS) Shares`.
+Creating an NFS share using the wizard automatically creates a new dataset for the share, starts the services required for NFS, and adds an entry in :menuselection:`Sharing --> Unix (NFS) Shares`.
-Depending on your requirements, you may wish to fine-tune which IP addresses are allowed to access the NFS share or to restrict the permissions of the mounted share.
+Depending on your requirements, the IP addresses that are allowed to access the NFS share can be restricted, or the permissions adjusted.

 .. _nfs_share_wiz_fig: